-Mr. Warren is co-chair of the firm’s Aviation and Aerospace Practice and has a wide range of experience in aviation matters including those involving U.S. and foreign airlines, aerospace manufacturing, unmanned aircraft systems (UAS), commercial space transportation, airports and infrastructure, business aviation, product certification, safety management systems, hazardous materials transport, government contracts, rulemaking and policy, litigation and government investigations.
-He helps lead a practice that extends the firm’s already strong reputation in serving clients in the transportation sector.
+Mr. Warren is chair of the firm’s Aviation and Aerospace Practice and has a wide range of experience in aviation matters including those involving US and foreign airlines, aerospace manufacturing, unmanned aircraft systems (UAS), commercial space transportation, airports and infrastructure, business aviation, product certification, safety management systems, hazardous materials transport, government contracts, rulemaking and policy, litigation and government investigations.
+He leads a practice that extends the firm’s already strong reputation in serving clients in the transportation sector.
 The practice provides full-service, multi-disciplinary capabilities in areas such as antitrust and competition, environmental, international, regulatory, government contracts, administrative compliance and enforcement, business transactions and litigation matters, including investigations and arbitrations.

 Mr. Warren also has significant experience in government ethics, complex investigations and regulatory enforcement, national security law, public international law and military law.